aimms/user-guide/aimms-ide/Baron/BARON.rst

-BARON cannot handle powers of the form xy where x and y are variables but AIMMS will automatically reformulate such an expression to the equivalent expression exp(y * log(x)).
-You should ensure that the level value of x is strictly larger than 0, before the solve statement, otherwise you might get a derivative evaluation error.
+BARON cannot handle powers of the form :math:`x^y` where :math:`x` and :math:`y` are variables but AIMMS will automatically reformulate such an expression to the equivalent expression :math:`\exp(y * \log(x))`.
+You should ensure that the level value of :math:`x` is strictly larger than 0, before the solve statement, otherwise you might get a derivative evaluation error.